Colorism, Castism, and Gentrification in Bollywood

 Figure 9: Kajol promoting Tanhaji in 2019 (cropped).
 By Bollywood Hungama, CC BY 3.0.
 Image source.

 This anecdote demonstrates both that average Indians do want representation that more closely aligns with their realities, and that Bollywood serves as a role model for many people.
 Nevertheless, the current system feeds on itself.
 Social expectations are often created and reinforced in large media productions.
 As Hall (2006) notes, “the audience is both the ‘source’ and the ‘receiver’ of the [film] message.”
 The audience learns ideologies from films while supplying the raw material for these ideologies to filmmakers, dictating, through this interaction, the “framework of knowledge” within which filmmakers must operate to succeed (Hall, 2006).
-Contemporary Bollywood creates an idealized status quo of upper middle class, light-skinned, upper caste family in order to appeal to the upper middle class Indian and diaspora ideas of themselves.
+Contemporary Bollywood creates an idealized status quo of an upper middle class, light-skinned, upper caste family in order to appeal to the upper middle class Indian and diaspora ideas of themselves.
 This standard of color and caste becomes reinscribed in the minds of those who watch the films, furthering their belief in their own associations of caste, class, and color.
 The gentrification of Bollywood that desires respectability, therefore, benefits from encouraging these associations, rather than questioning them.
 Instead of addressing the systemic issues involved in colorism and looking to deconstruct the values in society that allow such a structure to exist, filmmakers simply point to economics as reasons for perpetuating the system.
 However, as history has shown time and again, this cycle of suppression and oppression ultimately hurts any creative outlet, especially one that reaches so many different types of people [14].

 Gender and Colorism